scala-hamsters/hamsters/README.md

 ### Enums

-This typeclass allows to use parse and name methods on enumerable types.
-It can be very useful if you need to serialize and deserialize your types (in Json, in a database...)
+This typeclass allows to use `parse`, `name` and `list` methods on Algebraic Data Types.
+It can be very useful if you need to serialize and deserialize your types (in Json, in a database...).

 ```scala
 sealed trait Season